Categories

 A URL is a string of alphanumeric and special characters that provides the information on the location or “complete internet address” of a webpage.
 A domain name is a more human-friendly form of an IP address and is just an element of a URL.

 Take this website for an example: NamingGenerator.com.
-The website’s domain name is NamingGenerator.com (or, yes, naminggenerator.com) while its URL is https://naminggenerator.com/and-everything-else-that-may-follow-when-you-click-on-links-on-the-site.html.
+The website’s domain name is NamingGenerator.com (or, yes, naminggenerator.com) while its URL is http://naminggenerator.com/and-everything-else-that-may-follow-when-you-click-on-links-on-the-site.html.

 When typing a URL, letter capitalization may be necessary.
 A URL (or internet address) is only case-sensitive after the domain name (particularly, after the .com part).